ibm-cloud-docs/cli/plugins/catalogs/manage-catalogs.md

 ## ibmcloud catalog offering version refresh-version
 {: #refresh-offering-version}

-Run the following command to create a change the source file of a draft version.
+Run the following command to create a change in the source file of a draft version.
 This command is useful for updating an existing version.

 ```bash
 ibmcloud catalog offering version refresh-version --version-locator VERSION_NUMBER --zipurl URL [--include-config]